 Let SoFi Show You How to Save

 Helping your child be a smart, lifelong saver is a terrific goal.
 Saving money helps build wealth and finance your dreams.
 How are you doing on that front?
-One great place to open an online savings account like SoFi Checking and Savings.
+One great place to open an online savings account is with SoFi Checking and Savings.
 Members with direct deposit can earn a competitive APY and pay no monthly account fees.
 So your money can really get growing.

 Can I start a savings account for my baby?